Corfu: Angelokastro

-Angelokastro (Αγγελόκαστρο (Castle of Angelos or Castle of the Angel); Castel Sant'Angelo) is a Byzantine castle on the island of Corfu, Greece.
-It is located at the top of the highest peak of the island's shoreline in the northwest coast near Palaiokastritsa and built on particularly precipitous and rocky terrain.
+Angelokastro (Αγγελόκαστρο (Castle of Angelos or Castle of the Angel); Castel Sant'Angelo) is a Byzantine castle on the island's northwest coast.
+It is located at the top of the highest peak of the island's shoreline, near Palaiokastritsa, and built on particularly precipitous and rocky terrain.
 It stands 1000 ft on a steep cliff above the sea and surveys the City of Corfu and the mountains of mainland Greece to the southeast and a wide area of Corfu toward the northeast and northwest.

 Angelokastro is one of the most important fortified complexes of Corfu.
 It was an acropolis which surveyed the region all the way to the southern Adriatic and presented a formidable strategic vantage point to the occupant of the castle.

 Angelokastro formed a defensive triangle with the castles of Gardiki and Kassiopi, which covered Corfu's defences to the south, northwest and northeast.
 The castle never fell, despite frequent sieges and attempts at conquering it through the centuries, and played a decisive role in defending the island against pirate incursions and during three sieges of Corfu by the Ottomans, significantly contributing to their defeat.
 During invasions it helped shelter the local peasant population.
 The villagers also fought against the invaders playing an active role in the defence of the castle.
 Angelokastro, located at the western frontier of the Empire, was instrumental in repulsing the Ottomans during the first great siege of Corfu in 1537, in the siege of 1571 and the second great siege of Corfu in 1716 causing the Ottomans to fail at penetrating the defences of Corfu in the North.
 Consequently the Turks were never able to create a beachhead and to occupy the island.